 If you edited any data in the application, and then saved it, you need to revert the changes.

 Do not ignore this warning.
-Examine it to learn about the missing and the replaced objects and update the object’s identification properties to resolve the issue.
+Examine it to learn about the missing and the replacement objects and update the missing object’s recognition criteria to resolve the issue.

 For information on searching for the cause of errors and resolving typical problems, see Handling Playback Errors.